 Baker Outdoor Learning Center

 It’s like getting out of town without actually leaving.
 Just 20 minutes from downtown Minneapolis is the Baker Outdoor Learning Center.
 Situated within beautiful Baker Park Reserve, this rustic learning center offers an outdoor experience for groups with a nature education component.

 The Outdoor Learning Center features eight cabins, an expansive lodge, a bath house with showers, miles of trails, many natural habitats, a rock climbing wall, nature and outdoor recreation classes, and hands-on activities for all ages.
 Each cabin has eight bunk beds, a wood stove and a nearby cooking pad with a grill and seating area.
-The cabins do not have lights or restrooms, but there are composting latrines nearby.

 Due to the nature of the programming at the Outdoor Learning Center, dogs are not allowed.
 View Three Rivers dog policy and FAQs.